Our Reception Team are Care Navigators

 This is not a walk-in service; you still need to phone the surgery as there may still be appointments available to book.

 Nurses are able to advise and treat a wide range of problems and common conditions and offer a number of different services.
-You can expect to have an appointment with a nurse within three working days.
+You can expect to have an appointment with a nurse within three to five working days.

 If appropriate you may request a telephone consultations with your doctor.
 Your doctor will normally ask for you to 'give them a call' in a few days to discuss your problem.
 Please call reception and be prepared to give your contact details where your doctor will be able to call you during the day.
 Telephone consultations usually take place between 1130-1230hrs, and 1730-1800hrs.
 Please be available to answer your phone during these times.
-The reception staff will ask to confirm your contact telephone number for the Doctor to telephone you.
+The reception care navigators will ask to confirm your contact telephone number for the Doctor to telephone you.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to release the appointment slot to someone else.